abtruong/budgetWebApp/README.md

 **Objective 2: Creating a Responsive Layout**

 The application's layout was designed with consideration for window resizing.
 To make sure that the application would respond to changing views, we decided to uses vm to allow for automatic changes upon resizing.
 By design the user must scroll downwards to access the bottom half of the page.
 The reason for this design is for a better viewing angle and less collisions with other elements for smaller windows.
+One problem we ran into was the responsiveness of the charts generated from Google Charts API.
+The API allows use to customized graphs and charts to a certain degree

 ****